HelixVita/FelixVita-Proxyshop-Plugins/README.md

 > 2004 Joe Proxy • Not for Sanctioned Play • DST 140/165 U

 and if any collector info is missing, it will simply be omitted.

+### Exception 4: The `frame_style` option

+This option is specific to the _Ancient_ template, and has the following possible values:

+- "real-93" - will render cards in the 1993 frame style (used in the sets Alpha to Alliances) by using frame assets sourced from real scans of Arabian Nights cards
+- "mock-93" - will render cards using using the colors and textures of the 1993 frame, but also using the wider rules text box and higher resolution of the 1997 frame
+- "1997" — will render cards in the 1997 frame style (used in the sets Mirage to Scourge) by using frame assets sourced from CardConjurer (heavily modified to look more authentic)
+- "authentic" - will automatically choose the frame style based on the card's set, and will use the "real-93" style for sets Alpha to Alliances, and the "1997" style for sets Mirage to Scourge
+- "remaster" - same as "1997"

 ## Thank you